akash211/Notes/Azure_Dp700_Notes.md

 ## Get started with lakehouses in Microsoft Fabric

+### Overview of Lakehouses
+- A **lakehouse** is the foundation of Microsoft Fabric, built on top of the **OneLake** scalable storage layer.
+- Combines the flexibility and scalability of a **data lake** with the query and analytical capabilities of a **data warehouse**.
+- Built using **Delta format tables**, lakehouses unify:
+  - SQL-based analytical capabilities of a relational data warehouse.
+  - Flexibility and scalability of a data lake.

+### Key Features of Lakehouses
+- **Unified Platform:**
+  - Supports all data formats and integrates with various analytics tools and programming languages.
+  - Provides a single location for data engineers, data scientists, and analysts to access and use data.
+- **Scalability and Availability:**
+  - Cloud-based solutions that scale automatically.
+  - High availability and disaster recovery.
+- **Data Processing Engines:**
+  - Uses **Apache Spark** and **SQL compute engines** for big data processing.
+  - Supports machine learning and predictive modeling analytics.
+- **Schema-on-Read:**
+  - Data is organized in a schema-on-read format, allowing schema definition as needed.
+- **ACID Transactions:**
+  - Ensures data consistency and integrity through **Delta Lake** formatted tables.

+### Benefits of Lakehouses
+- Centralized data storage and processing.
+- Seamless integration with Microsoft Fabric tools.
+- Enhanced data consistency and governance.

+### Data Ingestion and Transformation
+- **ETL Process:**
+  - Follow the **Extract, Transform, Load (ETL)** process to ingest and transform data before loading it into the lakehouse.
+- **Data Ingestion Methods:**
+  - **Upload:** Upload local files directly.
+  - **Dataflows Gen2:** Import and transform data using Power Query.
+  - **Notebooks:** Use Apache Spark to ingest, transform, and load data.
+  - **Data Factory Pipelines:** Use the Copy Data activity to orchestrate ETL activities.
+- **Shortcuts:**
+  - Create shortcuts to access external data sources like **Azure Data Lake Store Gen2** or **OneLake** without copying data.

+### Working with Lakehouses
+- **Lakehouse Explorer:**
+  - Browse files, folders, shortcuts, and tables within the Fabric platform.
+  - View and manage contents easily.
+- **Data Transformation:**
+  - Use **Apache Spark notebooks** or **Dataflows Gen2** for data transformation.
+  - **Dataflows Gen2** provides a visual representation of transformations using Power Query.
+  - Use **Data Factory Pipelines** for orchestrating complex ETL processes.

+### Components of a Lakehouse
+- **Lakehouse:**
+  - Contains shortcuts, folders, files, and tables.
+- **Semantic Model:**
+  - Provides an easy data source for Power BI report developers.
+- **SQL Analytics Endpoint:**
+  - Allows read-only access to query data with SQL.

+### Modes of Interaction
+- **Lakehouse Mode:**
+  - Add and interact with tables, files, and folders.
+- **SQL Analytics Endpoint Mode:**
+  - Use SQL to query tables and manage the relational semantic model.

+### Tools for Data Engineers
+- **Notebooks:**
+  - Ideal for engineers familiar with programming languages like **PySpark**, **SQL**, and **Scala**.
+- **Dataflows Gen2:**
+  - Suitable for developers familiar with Power BI or Excel, leveraging the Power Query interface.
+- **Pipelines:**
+  - Provide a visual interface for performing and orchestrating ETL processes, ranging from simple to complex workflows.

 ## Organize a Fabric lakehouse using medallion architecture design

 ## Use Apache Spark in Microsoft Fabric